Two handed Viking sword

 Long have the Norse sagas inspired authors, historians, poets and film makers.
 The Icelandic and Kings sagas present some of the most culturally rich and elaborate accounts of Viking life.
 Through them, we learn of Norse customs, traditions, and beliefs.
 At the forefront of this culture, is the consideration of art as a central focal point in Norse life.

-Widely recognized as superior craftsmen, the Vikings created remarkable Jewelry, Weapons and ships, known as Drakkars or Knarrs.
+Widely recognised as superior craftsmen, the Vikings created remarkable Jewellery, Weapons and ships, known as Drakkars or Knarrs.
 The Ships were not only constructed for functionality, but as work of art.
 Viking ships were embedded with anthropomorphic figures leading insight into their beliefs and superstitions.
 The Viking love of riddling phrases and schemes of rhyme yielded a rich poetic tradition.
-This tradition found itself not only in their poetry, but also on their ships, weapons and jewelry.
+This tradition found itself not only in their poetry, but also on their ships, weapons and jewellery.

 At the center of this fierce nomadic culture, stood the Viking sword.
 Broad blade with a deep fuller, the Two handed Viking sword is a testament to the fierce Viking culture depicted in the Various Icelandic sagas.